 Yala national park is one of the best places to witness leopards in the world

 Yala is considered to be one of the oldest national parks in Sri Lanka and it is one of the biggest national parks in Sri Lanka with 97880hectares.
-Densest population of biggest leopards in the world is recorded in Yala national park.
-Sri Lankan leopard is identified as a sub-species of common leopards (panthera pardus kotiy) and, which is endemic to the island.
+The densest population of the biggest leopards in the world is recorded in Yala national park.
+The Sri Lankan leopard is identified as a sub-species of common leopards (panthera pardus kotiy) and, is endemic to the island.

-Yala national park initially used as a hunting ground during the British rule in Sri Lanka.
-As the number of animals drastically reduced due to the hunting, Yala is declared as a national park in 1900 and became a safe place for wildlife.
-Yala is the biggest national park is divided into 5 zones.
-Bio-diversity of the national park considered to be high and Yala mainly recognized as the best place for observing leopard in the country.
-Other than the leopards there is a number of other animals in the park such as Elephants, Deer, Buffalo, Wild boar, Bear, monkey’s etc.
+Yala national park was initially used as a hunting ground during British rule in Sri Lanka.
+As the number of animals drastically reduced due to hunting, Yala is declared a national park in 1900 and became a safe place for wildlife.
+Yala is the biggest national park and is divided into 5 zones.
+The biodiversity of the national park is considered to be high and Yala is mainly recognized as the best place for observing leopards in the country.
+Other than the leopards there is a number of other animals in the park such as Elephants, Deer, Buffalo, Wild boar, Bear, monkey etc.

-Leopards are most fearful and biggest carnivores on the island.
-Physical characteristics of leopards are varying depending on the habitat, and leopard in Sri Lanka considered being the biggest leopards in the world, which grows up to seven feet in length and up to 170 pounds.
-Larger body size of the leopards enables them to prey on larger animals such as full-grown sambhur or big buffalo.
+Leopards are the most fearful and biggest carnivores on the island.
+The physical characteristics of leopards are varying depending on the habitat, and leopard in Sri Lanka is considered to be the biggest leopard in the world, which grows up to seven feet in length and up to 170 pounds.
+The larger body size of the leopards enables them to prey on larger animals such as full-grown sambhur or big buffalo.
 The leopard in Sri Lanka is identified as a sub-species of common leopards in the world.
-Sri Lanka leopard (panthera pardus kotiy) is endemic to the island.
+The Sri Lanka leopard (panthera pardus kotiy) is endemic to the island.